 This device data sheet only contains part specific information with a short description of each peripheral and module.
-The XMEGA C manual describes the modules and peripherals in depth.
+The XMEGA B Manual describes the modules and peripherals in depth.
 The XMEGA application notes contain example code and show applied use of the modules and peripherals.

-All documentation are available from www.atmel.com/avr.
+All documentations are available from www.atmel.com/avr.